-Students on the MSc in Globalization will have the opportunity to work abroad (outside Norway) in the third semester of the programme.
+Students on the MSc in Globalisation will have the opportunity to work abroad (outside Norway) in the third semester of the programme.
 International students may undertake their internship in Norway.

-The internship`s could be within private corporations, NGOs, campaigning groups and multilateral organizations.
+The internship`s could be within private corporations, NGOs, campaigning groups and multilateral organisations.

 This Master's programme is designed to provide its students with the requisite knowledge and transferable skills to pursue careers in the private corporate or governmental sectors, with international non-governmental organisations or with campaigning groups.
 By the end you will gain relevant work experience which would give you an important foothold into the global job market.

 Shared grammar, different interpretations: global communication by means of “Stikkmenn”.

 Hydropower development Ghana.